ISPM-15 Certified Wood For Your Overseas Shipment

 - Longevity of organisms in their natural habitat

 With over 100 countries using this regulation to help protect their environment, it’s become a vital part of the global shipping industry.
-Organizations that ship internationally should always comply with these certification policies.
+Export crating companies that ship internationally should always comply with these certification policies.
 Not only do they streamline the shipping process and the entrance procedure, but they support effective and efficient business practices.

 The ISPM-15 process is quick and straightforward:

 - The wood must be thoroughly debarked

 - The wood must be heat-treated or fumigated with methyl bromide